sidthedesigner/Python_for_Data_Science_by_Siddharth_Swain/readme.md

      3. Utility Software

 3. Programming Language
-     1. What is a Programming Language?
+     1. Introduction
-     2. How Does a Programming Language Work?
+     2. How does it work?
-     3. Key Functions of a Programming Language
+     3. Key Functions
-     4. Who Uses Programming Languages?
+     4. Who uses it?
-     5. Types of Programming Languages
+     5. Types
-     6. What is the Top Programming Language?
+     6. Top Programming Languages

 4. Python
      1. Introduction
-     2. Uses of Python
+     2. Uses
-     3. Advantages of Python
+     3. Advantages
-     4. Disadvantages of Python
+     4. Disadvantages
-     5. Python Facts
+     5. Facts
-     6. Python 2.x vs 3.x
+     6. Version 2.x vs 3.x
-     7. Organizations Using Python
+     7. Organizations using Python
-     8. Why is Python Used in Data Science?
+     8. Why is it used in Data Science?
-     9. Why is Python Preferred for Machine Learning and AI?
+     9. Why is it preferred for Machine Learning and AI?
-     10. The Best Python Libraries for Machine Learning and AI
+     10. Popular Libraries for Machine Learning and AI
-     11. The 7 Best Python IDE For Developers in 2022
+     11. Popular IDEs For Developers

 ## 002_Getting Started